 Tenants who are looking for long-term rentals in an extremely tight market face several difficulties.
 Finding a good quality property at a reasonable price is and will remain a challenge going forward.
 If a tenant is looking to remain at the property for an extended period of time, he/she should offer a longer-term lease to the landlord.
 The tenant may have an opportunity with a longer-term lease to either fix the rent or negotiate some discount based on the longer term.
 This will provide a savings for the tenant in the long-run assuming rents continue to increase.
 Tenants who are sophisticated will attempt to rent a property and be prepared prior to viewing it.
 This would include having their credit report ready.
 Tenants can go on websites such as CreditKarma.com and run their credit report for free.
 This will not only allow the tenant to see what landlords are looking at when they run a credit check, but it would allow the tenant to address or explain any negative marks on the credit report prior to the landlord viewing it.
 The Tenant should have a cover letter prepared as to the tenant's rental history including employment history.
 The tenant should also include pay stubs, bank statements, copies of driver's licenses, vaccinations of pets and a letter from the previous landlord.
 These are all items that will help separate themselves from other prospects.

 Tenants should also be asking questions with regards to the ownership of the property and how the landlord addresses any maintenance issues.
+An individual landlord who does not have access to contractors or a property management company may have difficulty in addressing maintenance issues that might come up and may cause problems down the road.
 Landlords who are not financially stable may be unwilling to spend money to improve the property and landlords that are not local may not have any capacity to deal with any issues as they arise.
 It is important to make sure that the landlord has a pride of ownership with regards to their property and can react quickly to any issues that may arise.